For many businesses, CCTV is necessary to guarantee the security of premises and the safety of staff, visitors, and customers.

 The Key Steps for GDPR CCTV Compliance

-To make sure your video surveillance meets basic prerequisites to be GDPR compliant follow next steps:
+To make sure your video surveillance meets basic prerequisites to be GDPR compliant follow the next steps:

 As transparency is at the very heart of GDPR and you are required to tell people that you are collecting personal data and this includes CCTV images.
 You are obligated to use signs stating that CCTV is in operation.